 Wootton then briefly operated a buffalo ranch near Pueblo, Colorado, where he raised both buffalo and cattle.
 Three years later, he drove the herd east, along the Santa Fe Trail to Kansas City, where he sold them all for a good profit.

-The toll road operated until 1879, when the Atchison, Topeka and Santa Fe Railroad bought the right of way, paying him and his wife a lifetime pension as part of the purchase price.
-At the age of 75, Wootton moved to Trinidad, Colorado where he lived until his death in 1893.
+In 1878, the Atchison, Topeka and Santa Fe Railroad bought the right of way, paying him and his wife a lifetime pass and pension as part of the purchase price.
+The toll road operated until 1879, when at the age of 75, Wootton moved to Trinidad, Colorado where he lived until his death in 1893.
 Over the years, he had married four times and sired 20 children.
 He outlived all but one of his wives and 17 of the 20 children.

 *Richens Lacy Wootton has also been written as Richard Lacey Wootton in some historical texts.
 A gravestone created after his death and attributed to him even says Richard, however his name is Richens.